ampache/ampache/docs/API-subsonic.md

 [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI) is supported out of the box: install the **AudioMuse** plugin and set its server URL.
 It indexes by the music server's own item id, so Ampache song ids pass straight through; its distance scores are inverted into the normalised `[0,1]` similarity the spec asks for.

+A backend that has not analysed the requested track answers with a message of its own; it is written to the Ampache log and both endpoints answer with an empty list.

 #### Api Key authentication